 The difference between Byte and Stream - what do you mean?
 Those two are two totally different things.
-It's like asking "What's the difference between a cup of coffee and a bicycle?".
+It's like asking "What's the difference between a cup of coffee

 Can you explain why you are asking this quesion, in what way are you not clear about the difference between Byte and Stream?